pandanoir/npmPackageTemplate/README.md

         "build": "rollup src/main.js -c -o dist/sample.js --name Sample" }
     ```
+    also change "Sample" and "dist/sample.js" in build command to whatever you want to use.

 1. replace main in package.json with "dist/sample.js"
 1. rewrite description in package.json